LijTesfaye/kmeans_clustering_toretto_group/README.md

         distanceFromCentroid <- distance
   Emit(centroidID, point)
 ```
+Initial centroids are read from the Hadoop configration using the setup() method.
 ### Combiner Pseudocode
 On every stage we need to sum the data points belonging to a cluster to calculate the centroid (arithmetic mean of points).
 Since the sum is an associative and commutative function, it will be very advantageous to use a combiner to reduce the amount